 Hydrogen Refueling Infrastructure (HRI) Pathways.

 HRI Pathway Eligibility.
-A hydrogen station owner may submit an application to certify an HRI pathway subject to the following eligibility conditions:
+A hydrogen station owner or their designee identified in subsection 95483(b)(2) may submit an application to certify an HRI pathway subject to the following eligibility conditions:

 The proposed HRI must be located in California and open to the public.